DANSKI423319/golang-todos/README.md

 GIN is a high-performance HTTP web framework for Go.
 It provides a simple way to build APIs with features like routing, middleware support, and JSON handling.

 ### AIR 💨
 AIR is a live-reloading development tool for Go.
 It automatically rebuilds and restarts your application whenever you make changes to the code.
-This significantly speeds up the development process by eliminating the need to manually restart the server after every change.
-In this project, AIR ensures a smooth and efficient development workflow.

 ## Requirements